kishan79/express-protocol-docs/docs/guide2.md

  **That's it!**

   Congratulations!
-You have created your first NFT Drop and minted as well as listed your first Token for sale in the Marketplace !
+You have created your first NFT Drop and minted as well as transfer your first Token from  our Marketplace !
 If you want to use this functionality and numerous others like timed auction, bidding, etc today in your app, check out the [Express SDK](sdk/overview.md) section which gives you a plug and play SDK component for front end.

 ***